-He did not alway put up the huge numbers that other elite quarterbacks produced, but John Elway was a winner and he always gave the Denver Broncos a chance for victory.
-Since retiring from the NFL in 1998, John Elway has stayed connected to the game and his cards and memorabilia remain a collector favorite.
+He did not always put up the huge numbers that other elite quarterbacks produced, but John Elway was a winner and he usually gave the Denver Broncos a chance for victory.
+As one of the best from his era, John Elway cards and memorabilia remain a collector favorite.

 While he ended up picking football, John Elway was an excellent baseball player and was drafted by the New York Yankees in the second round of the 1981 MLB Draft.
 He spent the summer of 1982 with the Class-A Oneonta Yankees and his first card was produced as part of a 17-card team set by TCMA.
 The simple card utilizes a red border and text box that surrounds a black-and-white photo of Elway.

 Gem Mint copies have sold for over $10,000 in past years and it has been reported that only 1,100 sets were produced.
 Counterfeits are a problem for this card, so be careful with ungraded purchases.
 This is the only official minor league card issued for John Elway.
 Since then, multiple John Elway baseball cards have been released, including several Topps baseball cards.

 By 1984, it was clear that John Elway was sticking with football, but it was up in the air for some time after his stint with the Oneonta Yankees.
 By the time 1984 Topps was released, Elway was the face of the Denver Broncos' franchise.
 As his only rookie card, this John Elway card remains very popular.

 Not generally recognized as an official rookie card, 1984 Topps Stickers offers budget collectors an intriguing first-year card for John Elway.
 The undersized sticker shows an action image of Elway, with his jersey covered in mud.

 The 1985 Topps John Elway card applies the now-familiar design, complete with a black border and oversized last name.
 Elway is also featured on card #235 with the team's running back, Sammy Winder.